solarguild/contracts/Contractor.linked.md

 Except as otherwise provided in this Agreement, all monetary amounts referred to in this Agreement are in US Dollars.

 ## Compensation
-For the services rendered by the Contractor as required by this Agreement, the Client will provide compensation (the "Compensation") to the Contractor totaling [%Compensation] payable in [%Compensation Tokens] to [%Contractor Ethereum Address] every month.
+For the services rendered by the Contractor as required by this Agreement, the Client will provide compensation (the "Compensation") to the Contractor totaling [%Compensation] payable in [%Compensation Tokens] to [%Contractor Ethereum Address].

 The above Compensation includes all applicable sales tax, and duties as required by law.